-Carried over into Blender 2.8+ from previous versions of the application, the Cycles rendering engine handles transparency in a slightly different way to the Eevee and Workbench renderers, for the most part controlling it, at a basic level, using the Transparent BSDF material node, allowing for different types of transparency depending on requirements.
+Carried over to Blender 2.8+ from previous versions of the application, the Cycles rendering engine processes transparency in a slightly different way to Eevee and Workbench by controlling the effect, at a basic level, using the Transparent BSDF material node, allowing for different types of transparency depending on requirements.

 Download: Transparent Material example for Cycles *.blend (c.2 MB).